typst/typst/docs/guides/guide-for-latex-users.md

 output is shown to the right.
 ```

+If you want to start from an preexisting LaTeX document instead, you can use
+[Pandoc](https://pandoc.org) to convert your source code to Typst markup.
+This
+conversion is also built into our web app, so you can upload your `.tex` file to
+start your project in Typst.

 ## How do I create section headings, emphasis, ...? { #elements }
 LaTeX uses the command `\section` to create a section heading.
 Nested headings
 are indicated with `\subsection`, `\subsubsection`, etc. Depending on your